Footy FAQ: Miscellaneous / Trivia

 This section contains information that does not easily fit into any of the other sections of the FAQ.
 Proposals for further additions are welcome.

-Prices here and elsewhere in this FAQ are quoted in Australian dollars, which are worth roughly $0.70 - $0.75 US.)
+Prices here and elsewhere in this FAQ are quoted in Australian dollars.
+(You can check the current exchange rate here.
+Opens in new tab or window.)

 Football Record